LAB02-Research/DeepL-Translator/README.md

 ![image](https://user-images.githubusercontent.com/81011038/224288107-98c65c5f-3a57-4346-a398-d6b0d29fe637.png)

-If a translation will exceed your limit, you'll be notified as well:
+If a document or webpage translation will exceed your limit, you'll be notified as well:

 ![image](https://user-images.githubusercontent.com/81011038/224287457-c5f300a0-290b-472f-8a77-8decbbb4de04.png)